marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	After submitting, participants see a confirmation message and their input.
 If you switch this setting on, the input is not displayed anymore after submitting.

 directly to next stage
-	Normally participants are moved to the next stage by the experimenter (see `Start Button and Automatic Start`_).
+	Normally participants are moved to the next stage by the experimenter (see `Start button and automatic Start`_).
 If participants play individually and this settings is switched on, they move autonomously to the next stage.
 In this case, you have to select *no forwarding* if you use an automatic start.

 show button later